Love and a Bullet: Box office

 Love and a Bullet was only released in 14 theaters and was only shown for three weeks.
 In its limited release, Love and a Bullet grossed $18,926.

 Soundtrack

-Love and a Bullet is the soundtrack to the 2002 action film, Love and a Bullet.
-It was released on June 11, 2002 through TVT Records and consisted entirely of hip hop music.
-The soundtrack did not make it to any Billboard charts, but one single did, Jim Crow's "Holla at a Playa" went to 97 on the Hot R&B/Hip-Hop Singles & Tracks.
+Music from and Inspired by the Motion Picture Love and a Bullet was released on June 11, 2002 through TVT Soundtrax and consisted entirely of hip hop music.
+The album itself did not make it to any Billboard charts, however, Jim Crow's single "Holla at a Playa" peaked at No. 97 on the Hot R&B/Hip-Hop Songs.